-CHARACTERISATION OF MATERIALS ORIENTED TO THE RESTORATION OF THE PARADOR OF ÚBEDA
+CHARACTERISATION OF MATERIALS FOR THE RESTORATION OF THE PARADOR IN ÚBEDA (JAÉN)

 Built in the 16th century by the architect Andrés de Vandelvira, the Parador de Úbeda is a jewel of the Andalusian Renaissance.
-Inaugurated as a hotel establishment on 10 November 1930, it was the fourth parador in the state network and the first to be housed in a Renaissance palace.
+Opened as a hotel on 10 November 1930, it was the fourth Parador in the state-run network and the first to be established in a Renaissance palace.

 Since then, it has undergone several refurbishments, most notably the major refurbishment undertaken between 1985 and 1986, which modernised its facilities without sacrificing its historical essence.

-Located in the heart of Plaza Vázquez de Molina, the Parador de Úbeda is a key part of the city’s Renaissance monuments, declared a World Heritage Site by UNESCO.
-Its conservation is, therefore, not only a local but also a national priority.
+Located in the heart of Plaza Vázquez de Molina, the Parador de Úbeda is a key part of the city’s Renaissance architectural ensemble, which has been designated a UNESCO World Heritage Site.
+Its preservation is therefore a priority not only at a local level, but also at a national level.

 The works focus on: